HoussemDellai/aks-course/01_docker_dotnet/Readme.md

 > SDK image is heavy because it contains the dotnet SDK tools required to build dotnet apps.
 SDK is required only during build-time, not during the run of the container.

 > It is highly recommended to keep only the minimum tools required to run the container.
-Youshould remove any unecessary features.
+You should remove any unnecessary features.
 That is better for security as it reduces the attack surface.
-And it keeps the image very lightweight which enhaces the pull or download time of the image from the registry.
+And it keeps the image very lightweight which enhances the pull or download time of the image from the registry.

 ## 2. Build docker image